zooniverse/anti-slavery-manuscripts/README.md

-# Liberating the Liberator
+# Anti-Slavery Manuscripts

-Liberating the Liberator invites volunteers to transcribe documents from the American abolitionist movement, working together with the Zooniverse community and the Boston Public Library.
+Anti-Slavery Manuscripts invites volunteers to transcribe documents from the American abolitionist movement, working together with the Zooniverse community and the Boston Public Library.

 ## Usage